gitkraken/gitlens-docs/gitlens/side-bar.md

 <img src="/wp-content/uploads/views-layout-scm-gitlens.png" class="img-responsive left">

-Views marked with:
+All views are free to use on all repos, **except** for views:

-- ✨ require a [trial or paid plan](https://www.gitkraken.com/gitlens/pricing) for use on privately hosted repos
+- marked with a ✨ require a [trial or paid plan](https://www.gitkraken.com/gitlens/pricing) for use on privately hosted repos
-- ☁️ require an account and access is based on your plan, e.g. Free, Pro, etc
+- marked with a ☁️ require a GitKraken Account, with access level based on your [plan](https://www.gitkraken.com/gitlens/pricing), e.g. Free, Pro, etc

 ***